-''' sudo chown mfs:mfs "/chunks/xxxxxx-xxxx-xxxx-xxxx-xxxx-xxxxx" sudo chmod 755 "/chunks/xxxxxx-xxxx-xxxx-xxxx-xxxx-xxxxx" '''
+''' sudo chown mfs:mfs "/chunks/xxxxxxx-xxxx-xxxx-xxxx-xxxx-xxxx" sudo chmod 755 "/chunks/xxxxxxx-xxxx-xxxx-xxxx-xxxx-xxxx '''

 The above two command sequences ensure that the permanent mount point exists and is unwritable for the MooseFS daemons.
 While the on-disk file system is able to be written to by MooseFS.
 This will prevent the MooseFS daemons - the Chunk Server in particular - from filling the root file-system before the data drive is mounted.